Wild Barts Can't Be Broken: Reception

 "Wild Barts Can't Be Broken" finished tied for 40th in the weekly ratings for the week of January 11–17, 1999 with a Nielsen rating of 8.9.

 In his review of The Simpsons tenth season, James Plath of Dvdtown.com noted "Wild Barts Can't Be Broken" as "pretty decent".

 Peter Brown of If regards "Lard of the Dance", "Marge Simpson in: 'Screaming Yellow Honkers', "Wild Barts Can't Be Broken", and "Homer Simpson in: 'Kidney Trouble' as "some of the best episodes of the season".

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote that the episode was "a curious unmemorable episode with a good chunk in the middle.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote that the episode was "a curiously unmemorable episode with a good chunk in the middle.
 Neither the opening with The Isotopes nor the finale with the rather dire song help this one at all, and frankly, if it wasn't for the superb parody of Village of the Damned, and the kids' revenge by revealing their family's secrets, it'd sink without trace."

 In 2007, Simon Crerar of The Times listed Lauper's performance as one of the thirty-three funniest cameos in the history of the show.